OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

 notable exception of Go (well, it has been introduced very lately, in December 2021, and still looks a bit fresh).

-Note that this expressiveness requirement definitely barred Python from my list: it does not even have types...
+Note that this expressiveness requirement barred Python from my list for good: it does not even have types...

 ### Why Rust?